The Best Dog Grooming Scissors -

 What to Look for In A Pair of Grooming Scissors

 Would you cut your hair with your eight year old’s Crayola scissors?
 Then don’t subject your dog to that either.
 Human hair cutting shears are also not the best choice.
-There are a few key features of grooming scissors to look out for when making a purchase.
+Our panel of experts share a few key features of grooming scissors to look out for when making a purchase.

 “A professional groomer will usually have a set of scissors for different purposes to make sure they can do the best job possible for their customers’ dogs.
 If you intend to trim your dog’s fur yourself to maintain a basic cut, all you’ll need is a few good pairs of scissors and a metal dog comb”.
 The experts at DogGroomingTraining.com

 This is key to choosing the right pair of grooming scissors.
 Straight scissors are great all-rounders and you can find them at several points of the budget scale.
 Curved scissors follow the contours of your dog’s body in those harder to reach places.
-Thinning scissors do what they say on the tin - thin your dog’s coat so are best used in the Summertime.
+Thinning scissors do what they say on the tin - thin your dog’s coat and are best used during the summer to keep your pooch from overheating in their thick coat.

 These are the main three types.
 If you think you may need all of them, you can opt for a professional scissor set which we have included in the buying guide later on.